oracle/oci-python-sdk/Internal-README.rst

     pyenv virtualenv --always-copy 2.7.12 sdk-2

     # Check to see that pyenv recognizes the new virtualenvs
-    # You should  something like this:
+    # You should see something like this:
     #    2.7.12/envs/sdk-2 (created from ~/.pyenv/versions/2.7.12)
     #    3.5.1/envs/sdk-3 (created from ~/.pyenv/versions/3.5.1)
     #    3.6.5/envs/sdk-36 (created from ~/.pyenv/versions/3.6.5)